 Vance & Hines Screamin’ Eagle Harley-Davidson

-Hines – the reigning two-time defending NHRA POWERade Pro Stock Motorcycle champion – jumped to the top of the qualifying ladder with a 7.038-second pass at 189.07 mph to take the top qualifying position.
-Teammate GT Tonglet is seventh with a 7.084 pass at 188.04.
+Hines – the reigning two-time defending NHRA POWERade Pro Stock Motorcycle champion – jumped to the top of the qualifying ladder with a 6.974-second pass at 192.69 mph to take the top qualifying position for the 19th time in his career and first time this season.
+Teammate GT Tonglet was 15th with a 7.094 pass at 189.92.
+It was the quickest Pro Stock Bike field in NHRA history.

 Return to Team Reports Archive